d-krupke/cpsat-primer/README.md

 > a reasonable initial solution, which then allowed for tighter bounds, proved
 > worthwhile, even though the bounds were just a few percent tighter.
 Although
 > this project was several years ago and CP-SAT has advanced considerably since
-> then, I still recommend keeping the bounds as tight as possible.
+> then, I still recommend keeping the bounds on the variables' ranges as tight
+> as possible.

 There are no continuous/floating point variables (or even constants) in CP-SAT:
 If you need floating point numbers, you have to approximate them with integers